Intermesh/groupoffice-docs/install/extras/libreoffice-online.rst

 .. note:: If you get a 404 error when editing because /wopi is not found then you probably are missing the alias in your webserver configuration.
-The Group-Office Debian package automatically does this but with the tarball package you have to do this manually.
+The Group-Office Debian and Docker packages automatically create this but with the tarball package you have to do this manually.
    :ref:`Example configuration can be found here. <webserver-aliases>`